 Co-op Refinery Complex

-The Co-op Refinery Complex aims to be a recognized leader in safety, reliability and sustainability within the petroleum-refining industry.
+The Co-op Refinery Complex (CRC) aims to be a recognized leader in safety, reliability and sustainability within the petroleum-refining industry.
 From eight enterprising farmers who believed they could produce and distribute their own gas in 1935, the CRC has grown to become one of Canada’s largest integrated refining and upgrading complexes.

-The CRC operates on 800 acres in northwest Regina, Saskatchewan, Canada.
+The CRC operates on 800 acres in northeast Regina, Saskatchewan, Canada.
 The facility is large economic driver in the city employing more than 1,000 people and reinvesting millions of dollars for capital and annual maintenance projects.

 The CRC distributes up to 17 million litres of fuel every day to Co-op Gas Bars and Cardlocks throughout Western Canada.
 It fuels consumers and industry – including agriculture and transportation.